-BSN, Accelerated BSN, LPN to BSN, and RN to BSN:
+BSN, LPN to BSN, and RN to BSN:

-- ONLINE APPLICATION - Completion of online application. - There is no application fee. - Application is valid for one (1) admission cycle. - New application must be completed after one (1) year. - PROOF OF IDENTITY - Upload a copy of your driver's license, state ID, or passport. - OFFICIAL TRANSCRIPTS - Official transcripts from all regionally accredited institutions attended, sent directly from the granting institution to St. John's College. - For all general education credits in process, official transcripts must be sent directly from the granting institution to St. John's College upon completion. - See "General Education Coursework" below for requirements for all programs. - All courses must be completed with a minimum "C" grade.
+- ONLINE APPLICATION - Completion of online application. - There is no application fee. - Application is valid for one (1) admission cycle. - PROOF OF IDENTITY - Upload a copy of your driver's license, state ID, or passport. - OFFICIAL TRANSCRIPTS - Official transcripts from all regionally accredited institutions attended, sent directly from the granting institution to St. John's College. - For all general education credits in process, official transcripts must be sent directly from the granting institution to St. John's College upon completion. - See "General Education Coursework" below for requirements for all programs. - All courses must be completed with a minimum "C" grade.